Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Non-coherent transformations

+First of all, we observe that since we average over the arguments, the phases of the initial amplitudes $A_{k_i}$ play no role in the expression for the probabilities of the final state \eqref{T1}.
+Therefore, we do not need to consider the initial column of amplitudes $\mathcal{A}$ and can work directly with the column of probabilities $\mathcal{P}$.

-The matrix $\mathcal{T}$ can be expressed as the Hadamard product (elementwise product) of the matrix $\mathcal{U}$ with its complex conjugate: $\mathcal{T} = \mathcal{U}^* \circ \mathcal{U}$.
-It follows from the properties of unitary matrices that the matrix $\mathcal{T}$ is a bistochastic matrix, meaning its elements are non-negative real numbers, and the sum of the elements in each row and column equals one.
-As shown in equation (\ref{T1}), the values of elements $T_{\alpha\beta}$ can be interpreted as the probability of transmission from state $\alpha$ to state $\beta$.
-Bistochastic matrices lack inverses within the same class of matrices, except for permutation matrices, which consist solely of ones and zeroes.
-The physical consequence of this is that the transformations described by such matrices, other than permutations, are irreversible.
+Second, it follows from the properties of unitary matrices that the matrix $\mathcal{T}$ is bistochastic, meaning its elements are non-negative real numbers, and the sum of the elements in each row and each column equals one.
+Since the sum of the elements in each column is one, the values $T_{k_f k_i}$ can be interpreted as the probabilities of transition from state $k_i$ to state $k_f$.

-The described procedure is mathematically similar to the vanishing of non-diagonal components of the density matrix, the concept employed in decoherence theory \cite{DecohBook}.
-This vanishing of the non-diagonal components is a consequence of interaction with the environment.
-However, our approach is sufficiently different; we borrow the concept of non-coherence from wave optics.
-This non-coherence arises because no wave of continuum spectra is fully monochromatic, and waves of different frequencies, even if specially prepared to be in phase, will desynchronize after the coherence time is surpassed \cite{Optics}.
-In Ref. \cite{Interface}, an optical experiment is proposed to demonstrate the irreversibility of non-coherent transmission of light through the interface, thereby validating the presented viewpoint.
+The third, and most important, consequence is the irreversibility of non-coherent transformation.
+Bistochastic matrices generally lack inverses within the same class of matrices (except for permutation matrices, which consist solely of ones and zeroes).
+The physical consequence of this is that transformations described by such matrices—other than permutations—are irreversible.
+A detailed discussion of this is given in Ref. \cite{Interface}.

+So, if we are allowed to average over arguments, we obtain irreversible behavior of the system under consideration.
+But what gives us the right to perform such averaging?
+To answer this question, we need to consider concrete physical examples.